kaito1410/AutoDD_Rev2/README.md

 	3. You can choose to run this on any subreddit you want, there are no limits.
 For example --sub=WallS

+MaxPrice (Maximum Price Limit)

+	1. Filter out tickers that have a current price of greater than the set limit, default is 9999999 (does not filter out anything)

+MinPrice (Minimum score)

+	1. Filter out tickers that have a current price of less than the set limit, default is 0 (does not filter out anything)

 Min (Minimum score)

 	1. Filter out results that have less than the min score in the Title column, default is 10